sealcode/sealious-handbook/README.md

     ```
 And now, `is_proper_value` will accept those colors, that can be parsed correctly by `color` module.
 If the parsing cannot be done, the method will reject the `new_value` argument.

 6. Voila!
 We have created a new field-type that accepts colors!

+---

-Is it all?
+**Q**: Is it all?

+**A**: Yes, this is how you create a new field-type.
+But there **can** be more to it.

-Well, we can add `encode` method, which transforms (or encodes) the value that was given to `is_proper_value` to what we want.
+We can add `encode` method, which transforms (or encodes) the value that was given to `is_proper_value` to what we want.

-Let's say we want to store some colors in the database.
+Let's say, for the sake of our example, that we want to store some colors in the database.
 This may be troublesome, because some colors can be named explicitly `black`, some can be rgb objects like `{r: 10, g: 2, b: 200}` and some can have hex values like `"#115DFA"`.
 This could be a mess!

 So the safer approach would be parsing the colors to one, standarized form.
 This is what `encode` ensures.